cornell-dti/trends-in-web-dev-website/versioned_docs/version-2021fa/lecture2.md

 Also part of the open sourced community!

 #### package.json

+The `package.json` is kind of like a directory for your Node project.
+It contains various metadata and information about it, as well as details on what it depends on, so others can reproduce the behavior of your project.

 - Tracks which node packages you use
 - **Dependencies**: packages needed at run-time